logzly. Stitch & Spin

 Day 7 – Final Touches and Blocking

-1. Sew side seams and sleeve seams using mattress stitch.
-Take care to line up the cable patterns so they flow nicely across the body.
+1. Sew side seams and sleeve seams with mattress stitch, lining up the cable patterns so they flow smoothly across the body.

-2. Weave in ends with a tapestry needle.
-Trim any excess yarn.
+2. Weave in all ends with a tapestry needle and trim any excess yarn.

-3. Block the sweater: Soak the garment in lukewarm water with a little gentle soap, gently squeeze out excess water, lay flat on a towel, and pin to the correct dimensions.
-Let dry completely (about 12‑24 hours).
-Blocking sets the cables and gives the sweater a professional look.
+3. Block the sweater: soak in lukewarm water with a touch of gentle soap, squeeze out excess water, lay flat on a towel, pin to the correct dimensions, and let dry completely (12‑24 hours).
+Blocking sets the cables and gives the piece a polished, professional look.

 Checklist: All seams sewn, ends woven, sweater blocked and ready to wear.